Banno/angular-filter-service/README.md

 Changes the search field.

 If `forceUpdate` is truthy, it also resets the offset parameter to 0 and performs the search.

+### setSearchQuery(string)

+Changes the search text parameter.

+Also resets the offset parameter to 0 and performs the search.

 ### setSortAscending(bool)